tshi13/Do-It/README.md

 - [x] As a user, I want the UI to be user-friendly and easily navigable in the program
 - [x] As a user, I want a pie chart to show private task progress
 - [x] As a user, I want a slideshow with data for my groups
+- [x] As a user, I want a quickstart interactive guide popup window